totvslabs/pyCarol/tutorial/chapters/ch7_user_interface/README.md

 st.write("Here, we can help you to find at what price it's recommended that you sell home.")
 ```

 Next we add a form so that the user is able to fill all attributes for the house he wants to evaluate.
 Notice that first we create a form, then we add all the input fields and finally we add a submit button.
-A `form` is a particular component on streamlit that allows to freeze the execution until the submit button is trigered, only then code following will be executed.
+A `form` is a particular component on streamlit that freezes the execution until the submit button is triggered, only then the code following will be executed.

 ```